Question

 Consolidated

-Perfect for situations where you combined multiple elements to create efficiency, reduce redundancy, or streamline operations
+Perfect for situations where you combined multiple resources, processes, or systems to create efficiency gains or cost savings.
+Implies strategic thinking and resource optimization.

 Orchestrated